Alice-anjali/Hotel-Booking-Data-Analysis/README.md

 - Remove unwanted outliers

 ### Exploratory Data Analysis
-Perform EDA on the clean data and analyze it with bar graphs, pie chart and line graphs for both the hotels at in their timeline.
+Perform EDA on the clean data and analyze it with bar graphs, pie chart and line graphs for both the hotels in their timeline.

+### New Data
+Save new data as .csv file and download it for further processing.

+### Data Visualization
+Upload the new .csv file in Power BI, transform data in power query and perform visualization and prepare dashboard.

+### Conclusion